lmyint/personal_site/content/home/teaching.md

 +++

 I teach the following courses at Macalester.
 Some of my courses have course websites which you can navigate to below.
-(S = Spring, F = Fall)
+For many of my classes I make videos, which can be found on my [YouTube channel](https://www.youtube.com/channel/UCgW3LCQ623sUjprV8EbtVoA).

 - STAT 125: Epidemiology
 - STAT 155: Introduction to Statistical Modeling